 Prerequisite: College Math (MATH-005) with a grade of C or better or placement guidelines.
 This is a developmental course in introductory algebra topics intended to provide an entry course into algebra.
 This course includes the study of Real numbers, linear equations and inequalities, graphing linear equations and inequalities, application problems, polynomials and factoring, rational expressions, roots and radicals, and quadratic equations.
 The goal of this course is to give the student a sound background in basic beginning algebra skills so that the student can make satisfactory progress in subsequent college-level mathematics courses.
-(This course does not meet degree and certificate requirements.)
 Course offered fall and spring semesters.

-Intermediate Algebra T▶ MATH-107 3 hours
+Intermediate Algebra MATH-107 3 hours